michaldziwisz/BlindRSS/README.md

 1. Download `BlindRSS.exe` from releases.
 2. Run `BlindRSS.exe`.

+## Updater (Windows)
+BlindRSS can check GitHub Releases for updates, verify integrity, and safely swap in new files.

+- Checks GitHub Releases for `BlindRSS-update.json` and the versioned zip asset.
+- Verifies SHA-256 of the downloaded zip and Authenticode signature of `BlindRSS.exe`.
+- Uses `update_helper.bat` to stage, swap, keep a backup, and restart.
+- Toggle auto-check in Settings: "Check for updates on startup" (default ON).
+- Manual check: Tools → "Check for Updates..."

 ### Build it yourself (PyInstaller)
 1. Install Python 3.12+ and requirements: `pip install -r requirements.txt`.
 2. Ensure **VLC Media Player (64-bit)** is installed at `C:\Program Files\VideoLAN\VLC`.